Harvest Butternut Squash Kale Salad with Farro

-This Harvest Butternut Squash and Kale Salad with Farro is even easier to prepare with Earthbound Farm Organic Baby Kale and frozen Butternut Squash.
+This salad is even easier to prepare with Earthbound Farm Organic Baby Kale and frozen Butternut Squash.

 I love using dinosaur or curly kale in salads, but Earthbound Farm Organic Baby Kale is the simplest alternative.
 It’s triple washed and there’s no massaging necessary as the leaves are more tender than other varieties of kale.

 The frozen butternut squash is a huge time saver!
 Simply separate the frozen squash and toss in olive oil, salt and pepper.
 Roast at 425 degrees for 20-30 minutes until tender and golden brown and cool slightly.